Which of the following is NOT a sign of a chemical change? | Study Prep in Pearson+

 Understand that a chemical change involves the formation of new substances with different properties, while a physical change affects only the state or appearance without changing the substance's identity.

-Identify common signs of chemical changes, which include a change in color, production of a gas, and formation of a precipitate, as these indicate new substances are formed.
+Identify the signs of a chemical change, which typically include change in color, production of a gas, and formation of a precipitate, as these indicate new substances are formed.

-Recognize that a change in state, such as melting or boiling, is a physical change because it involves a change in the physical form (solid, liquid, gas) without altering the chemical composition.
+Recognize that a change in state, such as melting or boiling, is a physical change because it involves a change in the physical form of the substance without altering its chemical composition.

-Compare the options given and note that 'Change in color,' 'Production of a gas,' and 'Formation of a precipitate' are all signs of chemical changes, while 'Change in state' is not.
+Compare each option to determine which one does not indicate a chemical change by checking if the substance's identity remains the same after the change.

-Conclude that the correct answer is 'Change in state' because it is a physical change, not a chemical change.
+Conclude that 'Change in state (e.g., melting or boiling)' is NOT a sign of a chemical change because it is a physical change.

 Watch next